Prioritizing Curation Effort¶

 1. Adding Evidence

 Evidence records are the heart of the CIViC resource.
-Each corresponds to evidence for a single clinical assertion about a single variant in a single cancer type.
+Each corresponds to evidence for a single clinical assertion about a molecular profile (single variant or combination of variants) in a single cancer type.
 Each evidence record is based on a single citable source (e.g. a peer-reviewed publication).
-The evidence record consists of a free-form executive summary describing the assertion and supporting evidence for it, and additional structured fields that describe the evidence (e.g. evidence type, relevant drug, etc.).
+The evidence record consists of a free-form executive summary describing the assertion and supporting evidence for it, and additional structured fields that describe the evidence (e.g. evidence type, relevant therapy, etc.).
 To learn more about the elements of an evidence record refer to the Evidence help docs.
 For suggestions on where to find sources for evidence records, refer to the Source Ideas tab of this section.
 To add a new evidence record, you must login and hit the “ADD” button at the top of any page throughout the site.

-2. Adding or improving Variant, Variant Group, and Gene Summaries
+2. Adding or improving Molecular Profile, Variant Group, and Gene Descriptions

-Once sufficient evidence accumulates for a variant, variant group or gene entity, a summary should be created.
+Once sufficient evidence accumulates for a molecular profile (single variant or combination of variants), variant group or gene entity, a summary description should be created.
 The summary should be an overview of the evidence records associated with the entity.
 The summary should focus on the most clinically actionable evidence and should summarize for each relevant gene what a clinician should be aware of for patients with a particular variant, or variants in a particular gene.
 Very brief background material may be included.
 Additional citations beyond those associated with the evidence records can be associated directly with the summary using the “Add Source” option in the edit form.
-To learn more about each major CIViC entity, refer to the Variants, Variant Groups, and Genes sections of the help pages.
+To learn more about each major CIViC entity, refer to the Molecular Profiles, Variant Groups, and Genes sections of the help pages.

 3. Adding or improving Assertions

 An important final product of the CIViC curation process is the Assertion.
-Gene and Variant Summaries (described above) provide an overall summary of the clinical relevance of genes and variants as documented by the entire body of CIViC evidence.
-In contrast, Assertions provide a consensus of the clinical significance (and supporting evidence) for a specific gene-variant, in a specific disease context.
-The assertion should represent the current state of understanding in the field and be associated with the appropriate AMP tier or ACMG codes and assessment for the variant.
+Gene and Molecular Profile Summaries (described above) provide an overall summary of the clinical relevance of genes and molecular profiles as documented by the entire body of CIViC evidence.
+In contrast, Assertions provide a consensus of the significance (and supporting evidence) for a specific gene-molecular profile, in a specific disease context.
+The assertion should represent the current state of understanding in the field and be associated with the appropriate AMP tier or ACMG codes and assessment for the molecular profile.
 Once sufficient evidence has been documented, a new assertion can be submitted using the “ADD” button at the top of any page throughout the site.
 Reviewed and accepted assertions enter the queue for submission to ClinVar.
-Creating is assertions is among the most advanced curation tasks in CIViC.
+Creating assertions is one of the most advanced curation tasks in CIViC.

 4. Editing CIViC Content